pomerium/pomerium/docs/guide/kubernetes.md

 ## Configure

-Edit the the [example kubernetes files][./scripts/kubernetes_gke.sh] to match your [identity provider] settings:
+Edit [./scripts/kubernetes_gke.sh] making sure to change the identity provider secret value to match your [identity provider] settings.

-- `./docs/docs/examples/authorize.deploy.yml`
-- `./docs/docs/examples/authorize.service.yml`
-- `./docs/docs/examples/authenticate.deploy.yml`
-- `./docs/docs/examples/authenticate.service.yml`
-- `./docs/docs/examples/proxy.deploy.yml`
-- `./docs/docs/examples/proxy.service.yml`
-- `./docs/docs/examples/ingress.yml`

 Place your domain's wild-card TLS certificate (`privkey.pem` and `cert.pem`) in the root of the repository.
 If you don't have one handy, the included [script] generates one from [LetsEncrypt].

-Edit [./scripts/kubernetes_gke.sh] making sure to change the identity provider secret value to match your [identity provider] settings.

 ## Run